 Another example of a Team Leader who complained on Twitter about being sick:

-Link to tweet plus, I responded to Pret’s saying sorry, but my tweet has been deleted.
+Link to tweet plus, I responded to Pret’s saying sorry, but my tweet has been deleted or is hidden somehow.
 But it is still on my Twitter as well as a screenshot in one of the “Quotes of the Day“.
 Pret of course keeps any of my tweets they may use later against me.
 That’s fine with me.

 So, dear Misery Shopper, what exactly would be a cheerful occasion to smile?
 And you probably think that this is an exception and that surely if a team member goes through bereavement there would be empathy and understanding.
 Wrong again.
 Having to smile NON-STOP especially for 8 – 10 or more hours a day, in an intensely, excruciating and brutal work environment, and on top of that just having buried a loved one…